sassanostvar/hopperscapes/README.md

 Note: The project is currently under active development, and the API may change.

 ## Dependencies
-The core functionality relies on PyTorch, torchvision, scikit-image, zarr, ome-zar, Dask, and NetworkX.
+The core functionality relies on PyTorch, torchvision, scikit-image, zarr, ome-zarr, Dask, and NetworkX.

 See [requirements.txt](requirements.txt) for the full list.